gvwilson/sensibleadventures/nardica/nardica.md

 who studied it for a moment,
 shrugged as if to say, "Could be," and set it on the to-do rack that lined the wall behind the workbench.
+"How 'bout this?"

+The machine she passed to Iffy was the size of her two hands put together and feather-light.
+Flat and triangular,
+with a rotor fan centered in each corner, it was obviously a drone, but not any kind that Iffy recognized.
+She turned it over in her hands.
+"Dunno," she admitted.

+"Us neither,"
+Honesty's First said cheerfuly.
+"But lookee."
+She keyed a code into the touchpad on the drone's underside.
+With a faint click it split into three pieces, each centered on one of the rotors.
+As the pieces rose into the air, thin elastic cord unspooled between them to make a net.

+"See?
+It's for catchin' birds,"
+Honesty's First declared.

+"No it ain't,"
+her Second said,
+obviously resuming a recent discussion.
+"If it were fer that,
+it'd be able to flip sidewise, but look."
+She reached over to knock one of the triangle.
+The whole assembly whined and juddered for a second as three tiny cores fought for balance.

+"Well, maybe it's just off kilter,"
+Honesty's First said defensively.
+"Here, why'n't you have a look at it fer us?
+No, no, take it," she insisted as Iffy started to demur.
+"Bring it along next time you come by.
+Kappa?"

+"Kappa,"
+Iffy agreed.

 Honesty's First picked up her own long-cold tea.
+"Thanks.
-"Y'oughta come by more often---there'd be plenty for you t' do, an' we's alluz happy t'have one more fer dinner."
+Y'oughta come by more often---there'd be plenty for you t' do, an' we's alluz happy t'have one more fer dinner."

 "Thanks," Iffy mumbled,
 uncomfortable as always with kindness.
-She drained the last of her own tea and stood up.
+She drained the last of her own tea, clicked the three-part drone back together, and stood up.
 "I gotta get back t' help Aunt Naggie do th' shopping."

 "Sure," Honesty said.